lucasprogamer/sample-php/README.md

 # Sample PHP project

-- thats is a sample from how to use php without frameworks and create a project with Repository Pattern to made backend REST api`s
+- This is a sample of how to use PHP without frameworks and create a project with the Repository Pattern to build backend REST APIs.

+# Usage

+- Run `composer install`
+- Run `docker compose up -d`
+- Use your HTTP client to access http://localhost:8000

-# improvements to do
+# Improvements to do

-- add support to middlewares
+- Add support for middlewares
-- add suport to request validators
+- Add support for request validators
-- add psr4 validation
+- Add PSR-4 validation
-- add unit tests
+- Add unit tests
-- improve cors configuration
+- Improve CORS configuration
+- Add support for REST documentation